First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Bayesian vehicle dynamics model

 Moreover, the one-step predictions are Gaussian-distributed, that is, $x_{i,\timeind+1}\,|\, x_{0:\timeind},\tilde{u}_{0:\timeind} \sim \mcN\left( \mu_{i,{\timeind+1}},\Sigma_{i,{\timeind+1}} \right)$ with

-With the proposed model, the mismatch between the true dynamics $f$ and the nominal model $h$ through $g_{\theta}$ is learned such that the one-step ahead predictions are Gaussian by design, facilitating both meta-learning and information gathering.
+With the proposed model, the mismatch between the true dynamics $f$ and the nominal model $h$ through $g$ is learned such that the one-step-ahead predictions are Gaussian by design, facilitating both meta-learning and information gathering.

-\textit{Offline Bayesian meta-training:} The prior parameters $(\bar\theta_{i,0},\Lambda_{i,0}^{-1})$, features $\phi_i$, and noise covariances, $\sigma_i^2$, are pre-trained offline to obtain an expressive model that can be adapted online using the update rule \eqref{eq:update}.
+\textit{Offline Bayesian meta-training:} The prior parameters $(\bar\theta_{i,0},\Lambda_{i,0}^{-1})$, features $\phi_i$, and noise covariance scalings, $\sigma_i^2$, are pre-trained offline to obtain an expressive model that can be adapted online using the update rule \eqref{eq:update}.
 Specifically, given a dataset of $J$ trajectories corresponding to different parameters $\xi$ of the true system \eqref{eq:dynamics} and a meta-training horizon $T$, we minimize the negative posterior log-likelihood objective

 where $\|y\|_A^2 = y^\top A y$ and $(\mu_{\timeind}^j,\Sigma_{\timeind}^j)$ denotes the one-step-ahead prediction computed by~\eqref{eq:update} at a time $k{-}1$ in dataset $j$.
 The fact that the posterior parameters are obtained via the update rule is key to learning expressive features $\phi$ that favor rapid online adaptation of the model.
 For further details on Bayesian meta-learning, we refer to \cite{harrison2020meta,Banerjee2020,lew2022safe}.